12 0 4

 Vegans will not eat meat or any animal product including honey, milk, or gelatin.

 - dark, leafy vegetables

 - whole grains

-While thes diets can be quite healthy you may miss out on a few key nutrients so a supplement may be necessary for calcium, iodine, B-12 and zinc.
+While these diets can be quite healthy you may miss out on a few key nutrients so a supplement may be necessary for calcium, iodine, B-12, and zinc.
 Discuss with your doctor which supplements would be best suited to your individual needs.

 For the best results with weight loss include both aerobic exercise and strength training.